SensorThings-Dashboard/SensorThings-Dashboard/README.md

  - [Leaflet](http://leafletjs.com/)
  - [MQTT.js](https://www.npmjs.com/package/mqtt)

- As you can see in the demo, there are CDNs for everything for everything except RGraph.
+As you can see in the demo, there are CDNs for every dependency except RGraph.
 You will have to download and serve this yourself.

 # Development